HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 Not that the creation time only appears in Ext4.
 {% endhint %}

-Knowing the inode number you can easily find it's index:
+By knowing the inode number you can easily find its index:

 * **Block group** where an inode belongs: (Inode number - 1) / (Inodes per group)
 * **Index inside it's group**: (Inode number - 1) mod(Inodes/groups)